Is Resilience The Key To Student Success?

 Developing resilience in young people is considered by many as the antidote to the epidemic of mental ill-health across our society today.

 The rate of students with anxiety and depression is of growing concern (Sawyer et al, 2000; Mission Australia, 2009) and schools are uniquely placed to contribute to healthy student attitudes and self-awareness.

 The literature review from the University of Melbourne, Building resilience in children and young people (Helen Cahill et al, 2012) examines a range of effective ways schools can help build resilience and wellbeing in students.

 Here are 5 ways teachers can promote mental health and resilience in students and classrooms:

-1. Build positive relationships.
-A focus on the importance of positive teacher/ student enhances student wellbeing and achievement.
-A meta-analysis of 99 studies showed that student teacher relationships were linked to student engagement and achievement (Roorda et al, 2011) and a positive relationship with one caring adult can change the trajectory for even the most at risk student (Anderson, et al, 2004).
+A focus on the importance of positive teacher-student relationship enhances student wellbeing and achievement.
+A meta-analysis of 99 studies showed that student-teacher relationships were linked to student engagement and achievement (Roorda et al, 2011) and a positive relationship with one caring adult can change the trajectory for even the most at risk student (Anderson, et al, 2004).

 The studies show that relational skills such as building relationships, effective classroom management and clear expectations as well as pedagogical factors such as effective instruction, teacher passion and autonomy all contribute to student engagement and achievement.